ProtonMail/proton-bridge/doc/importexport.md

-# Import-Export
+# Import-Export app

 ## Main blocks

-This is basic overview of the main import-export blocks.
+This is basic overview of the main Import-Export blocks.

 ```mermaid
 graph LR